LukasDCode/Bloomfilter/README.md

 - ```$ !p``` prints the current bloom filter
 - ```$ !v``` activates verbose mode

-The commands can be used with an additional item, separated by space.
-For example switch to checking mode and directly check for some item ```!c <some_item>```
+The commands can be used with an additional item (like seen above) separated by space.
+For example switching back to insertion mode and directly insert some new item: ```!i <some_item>```

 ### More Advanced Usages